ossimlabs/ossim-vagrant/README.md

 #Introduction

-ossim-vagrant module under ossimlabs allows one to install and configure an entire local cluster for trying and testing the binary distribution of OSSIM and the new OMAR version 2 or O2 distribution.
+ossim-vagrant module under ossimlabs allows one to install and configure an entire local cluster for trying and testing the binary distribution of OSSIM and the new OMAR version 2 also known as the O2 distribution.

 ```git
 git clone https://github.com/ossimlabs/ossim-vagrant.git